 - The laurel wreath seal is the university's preferred symbol and should be used on all major publications.
-Student Services Division employess may contact the Division Office at (562) 985-8232 if a copy of the seal is needed for use in printed material.
+Student Affairs Division employess may contact the Division Office at (562) 985-8232 if a copy of the seal is needed for use in printed material.

 - Editorial acknowledgments for handbooks or longer documents should be placed in small print on the inside cover of the publication.

 - The unit, the division and the university should be acknowledged on all printed materials.
 The following is an example for placement on the last page or back cover of a publication:

 1250 Bellflower Boulevard, BH-226

 - An equity/diversity statement must be included in all university publications and in all ads for campus positions, whether print or electronic.
 The primary version is to be used in main university ads, on web sites, in university publications, and whenever cost or space is not prohibitive.
 The shortened version may be used when publishers charge by the word and cost is extremely

 high, or when space is limited.
 (These statements also may be found on the Office of Equity and Diversity Web site at http://www.csulb.edu/depts/oed/policies/polst-r4.htm.)

 Primary Version: In addition to meeting fully its obligations of nondiscrimination under federal and state law, CSULB is committed to creating a community in which a diverse population can live, learn, and work in an atmosphere of tolerance, civility, and respect for the rights and sensibilities of each individual, without regard to economic status, ethnic background,